Information for Families

 Option B: Individual Cremations

-An individual cremation means that the baby is cremated singularly and the ashes retained for return to the parents.
+An individual cremation means that the baby is cremated singularly/separately, and the ashes retained to return to the parents.

 Pictured: Ashes boxes